How old is your furnace?

 Are some rooms are too cold while others are too hot?
 Or are you always trying to adjust your thermostat to make your home more comfortable?
 This is a sign that your furnace lacks the ability to properly distribute the air to keep you comfortable in your home.

 Is your burner flame yellow instead of blue?

 A yellow or flickering flame may be a sign of incomplete combustion or flame impingement.
 This may cause carbon monoxide, streaks of soot around furnace, excessive rusting on exhaust or other pipe connections, a small amount of water at the base of the chimney, vent, or flue pipe.
 It may cause premature failure of the heat exchanger or other primary components.

 Is your furnace making strange noises?

 Old furnaces often start to make some strange noises as they get toward the end of their life.
 Have you heard any banging, popping, rattling, or squealing noises coming from your furnace?
 Another noise is when you hear the furnace blower running excessively.
 Does your blower turn on & off frequently or does it blow cold air sometimes?
-If so, this is a sign that your furnace may need to be replaced.
+If so, this is a sign that your furnace may need to be replaced, or maintenance.

 How have you & your family been feeling?